How To Prevent Hypokalemia & Choose The Right Potassium Supplements

 Thankfully, according The NHS, dangerously low levels of potassium caused by poor diets alone are rare.
 With a considered diet, you are likely to get enough potassium for you body to function, even if you aren’t reaching the recommended daily dose every single day.

 The cause of hypokalemia and how severe the case is will determine the treatment.
 A GP will be able to advise on this for anyone once they have been diagnosed.
-In general, ‘oral potassium chloride is the treatment of choice for most patients’.
+In general taking potassium chloride orally is the treatment of choice for most patients.

 It is also important to be aware that if you are suffering from any other conditions, particularly in potassium related areas of the body such as the heart or kidneys, then you should be speaking with a professional before undergoing any kind of treatment for a potassium deficiency.